ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ## What did just happen?

 It's possible that your Jekyll site got screwed up by the recent migration to Jekyll 3.
-You may have upgraded it yourself, or if you're using Github pages, you may want to read this announcement -- [Github just upgraded to Jekyll 3][3].
+You may have upgraded it yourself, or if you're using GitHub pages, you may want to read this announcement -- [GitHub just upgraded to Jekyll 3][3].

 If that's the case, these are the things you need to check first: